seanpmaxwell/jet-validators/README.md

 - testNullableObjectArray
 - testNullishObjectArray

-Test object is nearly identical to `parseObject` (it actually calls `parseObject` under-the-hood) but returns a type-predicate instead of the argument passed.
+`testObject` is nearly identical to `parseObject` (it actually calls `parseObject` under-the-hood) but returns a type-predicate instead of the argument passed.
 Transformed values and purging non-schema keys will still happen as well:
 ```typescript
   const user: IUser = {
     id: '5',